Treats leukemia. This is an antineoplastic (cancer) medicine.

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to nilotinib, or if you are pregnant or breastfeeding.
-Do not use this medicine if you have low potassium or magnesium in your blood, or a heart rhythm problem called long QT syndrome.
+Do not use this medicine if you have low potassium or magnesium levels in your blood, or if you have a heart rhythm problem called long QT syndrome.

 How to Use This Medicine